 SNK will do something big for the series in 2014.

 ' 20th anniversary.
 My guess would be that it will be a HUGE Dream Match game that encompasses all of the games in the main series.
 I mean, what better way to celebrate 20 years of King of Fighters

 - The cast of XIII would remain, with the need of a huge balancing act.
 Here are some new (probable) teams:

-- Boss Team: Geese Howard, Rugal Berstein and Igniz.
+- Boss Team: Geese Howard, Rugal Bernstein and Igniz.

 - Second Southtown Team: Rock Howard, Kain Heinlein and Billy Kane.

-- Samurai Showdown Team: Haohmaru, Nakoruru, and Genjuro.
+- Samurai Shodown Team: Haohmaru, Nakoruru, and Genjuro.

 - Ash Team: Ash Crimson, Oswald and (*insert original character here*).

 - Please make this true, a pachislot machine is not enough.